dizzydnallov/simple_dreams/README.md

 - `nutteloost/simple-swipe-card`

 **Theme inspiration**
-- Huge thanks to **tgcowell/waves** — this theme began as a fork/inspiration of *Waves*.
+- Big thanks to **tgcowell/waves** — this theme began as a fork/inspiration of *Waves*.
 While many parts have evolved, some elements and sensibilities remain. 🙏

 **Home Assistant**
 - Huge thanks to everyone who continues to develop and maintain **Home Assistant** — core contributors, frontend and backend teams, integration authors, and the wider community.
 Your work makes projects like this possible. 🙏